1.Frances/Scotty 2.Annie/Morley 3.Bill/Elsie 4.Ted/Laura 5.Wilcoxes 6.Ontario Mores 7.Scotland ancestors 8.Other research/charts 9.Homepage

 Although there were very few standing structures left from before 1880 or so, we saw several of the acreages which were owned my members of the More and Wilcox families.
 The “tour” starts at Creemore, about 40k due west of Barrie, Ontario and includes John and Mary’s initial homestead land, their house after 1860 and a “period” house imported to Elijah Wilcox’s land.

 Of the fourteen Nottawagasa properties belonging to our ancestors at one time or another, we visited three.
 The first was a 100 acre parcel south of Creemore, which was settled by my Grandmother Effie May Wilcox’s family: Elijah and Fanny (Parks).
 Today it is subdivided into several parcels.
 The eastern end has a large lovely house at the end of a long driveway looking out over a small lake and Georgian Bay in the distance.
 Art remembers (from 1980 visit) piles of lumber from Elijah Wilcox’s old house at the side of the road.
 Today, there are no apparent artifacts left.
 At the western end of the property is another long driveway with a very striking house, apparently 150 or more years old, which was moved from Lindsay Ontario.
 It has nothing to do with the Wilcox family, nevertheless is a very striking sight!
-The census of 1871 lists Elijah as a “german” labourer/carpenter and later as a store owner in Creemore, a tradition carried on by his eldest son William J and his bride Mary (Clingan) in Virden, Manitoba, from 1882 (#1. above – Wilcox family) and as a store operator in Creemore in 1887
+The census of 1871 lists Elijah as a “german” labourer/carpenter and later as a store owner in Creemore, a tradition carried on by his eldest son William J and his bride Mary (Clingan) in Virden, Manitoba, from 1882 (#1. above – Wilcox family) and listed again as a store operator in Creemore in 1887

 Returning to Creemore, we drove west on Highway 9 onto “Sideroad 9/10” until it turned north.
 The property on the southwest corner was first settled and cleared by our great grandparents John and Mary More from 1850.
 On the western end, there is a well established farm with a large house and a barn whose foundation is clearly original and likely built by our ancestors.